dotnet/docs-maui/docs/user-interface/graphics/windingmodes.md

 # .NET MAUI Graphics: Winding modes

-Two contours in a path can overlap, and the lines that make up a single contour can overlap.
-Any enclosed area can potentially be filled, but you might not want to fill all the enclosed areas.
+`Microsoft.Maui.Graphics` provides a `WindingMode` enumeration, which enables you to specify the fill algorithm to be used by the `FillPath` method.
+Contours in a path can overlap, and any enclosed area can potentially be filled, but you might not want to fill all the enclosed areas.

-`Microsoft.Maui.Graphics` provides a `WindingMode` enumeration, which enables you to specify the fill algorithm when filling a path with the `FillPath` method.
 The `WindingMode` enumeration defines `NonZero` and `EvenOdd` members.
 Each member represents a different algorithm for determining whether a point is in the fill region of an enclosed area.

 > [!NOTE]
 > The `ClipPath` method has an overload that enables a `WindingMode` argument to be specified.
 By default, this argument is set to `WindingMode.NonZero`.